juliandavid-garcia/First_milestone_project/testing.md

 - All the features of this project have been manually tested  in order to make sure that  they respond effectively.
 Therefore, users can move from page to page since all of them are interconnected.

-- In the case of the Resume feature.
+- In the case of the ** Resume feature **.
 The document is open in a different window, giving the user the chance to download the document in a pdf format.

  - Contact form:
 When filling the form if the information required in the contact form is not correct (wrong email format, or not filling the text boxes.) an error message about the required fields will appear.